zerjin-de-Ops/RediSkript/README.md

   #the encryption configuration must be the same across all servers in order to communicate

   #use 16 characters long key for AES-128 encryption
-  #32 characters long key for AES-256 encryption
+  #32 characters long key for AES-256 encryption (recommended)
-  #AES-128 is faster, but less secure (but it is not crackable by today's technology as of 2020, may be crackable by quantum computers)
   #the AES implementation used in RediSkript uses SIV mode, which makes the same key resistant to cracking for a big count of messages without the need of changing the key very often
   EncryptMessages: true
   #EncryptionKey and MacKey must be different
-  EncryptionKey: "16CHARACTERS KEY"
+  EncryptionKey: "32CHARACTERS KEY"
-  MacKey: "16CHARACTERS KEY"
+  MacKey: "32CHARACTERS KEY"

 #the channels from which this server can receive messages